About this concert

 Directed by Thomas Guthrie, the performance stars celebrated soprano Christine Rice, bringing her emotive delivery to Purcell’s most courageous contemporary heroine.
 She’s joined by young soprano Rowan Pierce as her faithful handmaiden Belinda and Asley Riches as Aeneas.

-Following on from the success of The Fairy Queen and King Arthur, AAM’s annual series of staged Purcell performances also offers the chance to hear specially selected music suitable for the funeral of a Queen of Carthage, including works by Purcell and Matthew Locke.
+Following on from the success of The Fairy Queen and King Arthur, AAM’s annual series of staged Purcell performances also offers the chance to hear specially curated selection of other works by Purcell, portraying Dido's funeral.

 Priority booking is available for AAM Society members.
 For more information about supporting the Academy of Ancient Music, please contact Leonore Hibou firstname.lastname@example.org, or call 01223 341092.